 The location of each document found is also marked on your map screen.
 The map key shows how many documents are hidden in the current area and how many you've found so far.

 Lara's Journal Entries, which she makes periodically while resting at base camps throughout the adventure, describe events from her perspective.
 You can review them on the Documents screen as well.
 They do not count toward the total number of documents in each area, though, since they may be unlocked at slightly different points for each player.
+The last one is unlocked when you beat the game.
 (See the level walkthroughs and the Quick Guide to All Documents for details.)

 Relics – These are interesting and sometimes valuable objects left behind by past inhabitants.
 You also earn XP each time you add a relic to your collection and bonus XP for collecting complete sets.
 Relics you've found are noted on the map screen, and there's a separate Relic screen so you can peruse your collection.
 Each has a unique appearance and provenance so be sure to examine them carefully.
 (See the level walkthroughs and the Quick Guide to All Relics for details.)

 GPS Caches – These are little containers hidden in hard-to-reach places.
 Using Survival Instinct will reveal them, but even then, they can be hard to find.
 GPS caches yield XP when found, and you get an extra XP award for finding all caches in an area.
 Like documents and relics, GPS caches you've discovered are noted on your map.
 The map key also shows how many caches are hidden in the current area.
 (See the level walkthroughs and the Quick Guide to All GPS Caches for details.)